ColorfulSoft/StyleTransfer-Colorization-SuperResolution/Style Transfer/2018. Arbitrary Style Transfer with Style-Attentional Networks/README.md

 * Transfer a style using the Attention mechanism.

 # The authors of the paper: Dae Young Park, Kwang Hee Lee
 * The author's implementation has closed source code.
+This code is based on an implementation by Gleb S. Brykin (https://github.com/GlebBrykin/SANET).
 * Paper: https://arxiv.org/abs/1812.02342 (also available in the Paper folder)

 # Compile and launch the app